Donald L. Olsen, EdD, PT, OCS

-When she is not working, Abbey loves to play with her yorkie Phoebe, and watch her two brothers play football for the Wisconsin Badgers.
+When she is not working, Abbey is currently planning her July 2019 wedding, she has a yorkie named Phoebe, and loves to watch her two brothers play football for the Wisconsin Badgers.

 Many visitors to FYZICAL Therapy & Balance Centers Northshore clinics get to know Karen Eggert, who handles all billing and insurance follow-up for all our clinics.